 2) Be responsive.
 Take immediate, appropriate action to protect the victim.
 The longer bullying continues, the more dangerous it becomes.
 Take appropriate action to immediately protect the victim from the bully.

 3) Follow through with your child’s teachers, school administrators and counselors.
+Some schools like that private co educational school practice this well.
 Make sure that they have taken appropriate action to stop the bullying and protect your child.
 If they have not, you need to take further action which may include temporarily removing your child from school, contacting the principal, superintendent or the police (if physical violence in involved).

 Additional resources for parents and teachers: